How do our identities shift as we age? What’s possible? What’s scary?

 Thursday, March 27, 2025

-And a pre-culmination rehearsal, time TBD:
+And a pre-culmination rehearsal, 1-5pm ET:

-Sunday, May 4, 2025
+Sunday, June 1, 2025

 Culminating ritual:

-Saturday, May 10, 2025 OR Saturday, June 7, 2025
+Saturday, June 7, 2025

 In addition to 3-6 hours of time in cohort programming per month, you can expect to commit an extra 2-4 hours per month to connecting 1:1 with peers and facilitators, reading and/or absorbing other media from a curated list, and reflecting on the themes coming up in the program.